leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will my sutures be removed after corneal transplant surgery?
 - Will my sutures  be left inside after corneal transplant surgery?
 - Will the eye doctor take out my sutures after corneal transplant surgery?

-## intent: cornealinfection-condition-cornearefractive
-- What is corneal infection?
-- why my eye have virus
-- What does corneal infection mean?
-- I do not understand corneal infection
-- I am confused about corneal infection
-- Is my eye infected?
-- What is the meaning of corneal infection?
-- I want to find out more about corneal infection
-- What type of eye problem is corneal infection?
-- Is corneal infection an eye problem?
-- I want to understand more about corneal infection

 ## intent: cornealinfection-causes-cornearefractive
 - What is the cause of corneal infection?